k-vaughn/NTCIP-8008/docs/general.md

 work; this document is written as a specification to define how the ITS Open-Source Process will work.
-While still providing a discussion of the issues; it highlights the requirements and notable options along the way by stating each in its own paragraph, starting the paragraph with the requirement (REQ) or option (OPT) number.
-Conditional requirements are listed as requirements, but include a condition in the text (e.g., If X, then ...).
+While still providing a discussion of the issues; it highlights the requirements and notable options along the way by stating each in its own paragraph.
 The remaining text provides further guidance and can include additional options that do not necessitate specific numbering.